BirdeeHub/tomlua/README.md

 ```

-encode always accepts fancy dates, never outputs fancy tables, and is unaffected by all opts
+`encode` always accepts fancy dates, never outputs fancy tables, and is unaffected by most options.

+The only option which affects encode is `int_keys`

+This option will allow tomlua to print mixed table/arrays or sparse arrays
+in such a way that `decode` with `int_keys` set to true will be able to faithfully recreate them.

-Instead you may customize the values themselves.
+Outside of that, you may customize the values themselves.

 You may create date objects, and you may decide to make some strings multiline with tomlua.str_2_mul